stakater/mto-docs/content/learn/multi-tenant-kubernetes-architecture.md

 ### Should I start with namespaces or virtual clusters?

-Start with namespaces unless you have a specific reason not to — a tenant needing its own CRDs, cluster-scoped autonomy, or a trust boundary that a shared API server cannot provide.
-Isolation is easy to add later for the tenants that need it.
+Start with namespaces unless you have a specific reason not to — a tenant needing its own CRDs, cluster-scoped autonomy, or a boundary that a shared API server cannot provide for tenants who hold credentials to it.
+Note that external customers served through a product layer, with no cluster credentials issued, are not such a reason.
+Isolation is easy to add later for the tenants that genuinely need it.

 ### Can one architecture serve every tenant?